December 6, 2025 | 8:00 am - 4:00 pm

 About Merit Badge Classes (for Scouts in troops)

 Prerequisites: For all classes, the Scout must read the merit badge book prior to the event.
 Merit Badge books can be purchased at an area Scout Shop.
-Scouts are to be prepared to answer the questions to each of the requirements before the merit badge fair.
-Scouts can utilize the worksheets at http://usscouts.org/usscouts/mb/worksheets/list.asp to help them prepare.
-Some merit badges require additional prerequisites to be completed before the merit badge fair.
+Scouts are to be prepared to answer the questions to each of the requirements before the merit badge fair; Scouts can utilize the worksheets at http://usscouts.org/usscouts/mb/worksheets/list.asp to help them prepare.
+Some merit badges require additional prerequisites to be must be completed before the merit badge fair.

 Requirements not covered: Some of the requirements cannot be completed during the class.
 The Scout should bring documentation of requirements not covered.
 If the Scout does not complete the requirements not covered and bring documentation to the class, the Scout will receive a partial completion of the merit badge.